 For many, Journey are the band who define AOR better than anyone else.
-Their catalogue glitters with anthems, which not only have massive choruses, but also the sort of musicianship you might expect from a band who began life as jazz rock instrumentalists, before embracing the melodic rock style for which they’re renowned.
-These are their 10 finest moments.
+Their catalogue glitters with unforgettable anthems, which not only contain massive choruses, but also the sort of musicianship you might expect from a band who began life as jazz rock instrumentalists before embracing the melodic rock style for which they’re renowned.
+We've gone through the band's back catalogue and hand-picked their 10 finest moments.

-After taking a break from the band to work on his solo album Street Talk, vocalist Steve Perry was persuaded to return to the fold for the Raised On Radio album.
-While the production shows a clear-cut influence of the times, Perry’s vocals shine as brightly as ever as Jonathan Cain’s smooth keyboards complement Neal Schon’s edgy guitar stride.
+After taking a break from the band to work on his solo album Street Talk, vocalist Steve Perry was persuaded to return to the fold for 1986's Raised On Radio album.
+While the production shows a clear-cut influence of the times, Perry’s vocals shine as brightly as ever, while Jonathan Cain’s smooth keyboards complement Neal Schon’s edgy guitar stride.

-This is the way Journey explained the problems of trying to carry on a relationship while out touring.
-One of the stand-out tracks from Frontiers, it has a soft lilt that exposes an emptiness.
-But this is augmented by the lush rhythm and the way that Perry croons his way through without ever wallowing in over emotional hyperbole.
+This is the way Journey explained the problems of trying to carry on a relationship while out on the road touring.
+One of the stand-out tracks from 1983's Frontiers, Faithfully has a soft lilt that exposes an emptiness.
+However, this is augmented by the lush rhythm and the way that Steve Perry croons his way through without ever wallowing in over emotional hyperbole.
 A power ballad in the best Journey tradition.

-Anyone who thinks that Journey aren’t capable of anything other than slushy ballads really should visit this song.
-It has a funk groove, and while the tempo is very much of the balladic kind, Schon stabs through with some electrifying moments.
-What’s more, Perry’s singing soars impressively to ensure maximum dramatic impact.
+Anyone who thinks that Journey aren’t capable of anything other than slushy ballads really should check out Lovin, Touchin’, Squeezin’ from 1979's Evolution album.
+It has a funk groove, and while the tempo is very much of the balladic kind, Neal Schon stabs through with some electrifying moments.
+What’s more, Steve Perry’s vocals soar impressively to ensure maximum dramatic impact.
 One of the highlights on Evolution.

-The opening song from Infinity, the album that introduced Perry to the world, and also put the band’s new-found melodic style on display for the first time.
-It’s easy to tell why American radio fell in love with Journey at this juncture.
-The music is filled with commercial astuteness, the harmonies are sublime and the whole timbre of the song is evocative and stylish.
+The opening song from 1978's Infinity record – the album that introduced Steve Perry to the world, and also put the band’s new-found melodic style on display for the very first time.
+It’s easy to tell why American radio fell in love with Journey at this point in time.
+The music is filled with commercial astuteness, the harmonies are sublime and the whole timbre of Lights is evocative and stylish.
 This oozes the sort of class that would become the norm for Journey in the coming years.

-It begins with an unvarnished piano piece from Cain, on which Perry builds his rich tone.
+Who’s Cryin’ Now begins with an unvarnished piano piece from Jonathan Cain, on which Steve Perry builds his rich tone.
 And Ross Vallory provides some tasteful bass lines, to underline the whole feel of the song.
-This is the type of song that accentuates Perry’s love for great soul singers, while it also showcases the way in which Journey stood apart from all huge selling AOR masters, and why Escape is regarded as the classic Journey album.
+This is the type of track that accentuates Perry’s love for great soul singers, while it also showcases the way in which Journey stood apart from all the huge selling AOR masters, and why Escape is regarded as the classic Journey album.

 - The 40 Best AOR Vocalists Of All-Time: 10-1